PickYourOwn.org

 Here's how to do it, in easy steps and completely illustrated.
 This method is so easy, ANYONE can do this!
 It's a great thing to do with your kids!

-• Tomatoes - about 20 lbs (yes, you need a big basketful - you remove the skins, seeds and a lot of the water, so it takes a lot to start.)
-This makes about 9 pints of salsa!
+• Tomatoes - about 15 lbs (yes, quite a few - you remove the skins, seeds and a lot of the water, so it takes a lot to start.)
+You will need about 3 quarts of prepared chopped tomatoes.
+This makes about 8 pints of salsa!
 If you only want to make a single jar, see this page instead!

 • Salsa mix or your own seasonings.
 The Ball salsa mix sells for about $2.00 to $4.00 per packet.
 A packet will make about a 7 pint jars.
-See below for seasonings.
+See step 7 below for seasonings.

-• 1 Water bath Canner (a huge pot to sterilize the jars after filling (about $30 to $35 - $30 at mall kitchen stores, Wal-Mart.
-Note: we sell canners, supplies and kits through our affiliates: click here or see the bottom of this page) Tomatoes are on the border between the high-acid fruits that can be preserved in a boiling-water bath and the low-acid fruits, vegetables and meats that need pressure canning
+• 1 water bath canner (a huge pot to sanitize the jars after filling (about $30 to $35 - $30 at mall kitchen stores and local "big box" stores.
+Note: we sell canners, supplies and kits through our affiliates: click here or see the bottom of this page) Tomatoes are on the border between the high-acid fruits that can be preserved in a boiling-water bath and the low-acid fruits, vegetables and meats that need pressure canning.

-• Pint canning jars (Ball or Kerr jars can be found at Publix and Wal-Mart - about $8 per dozen jars including the lids and rings).
-Be sure to get wide mouth jars to fit the pickles in!
-Pint size works best!
+• Pint (or smaller) canning jars (Ball or Kerr jars can be found at Publix, Kroger, Safeway and local "big box" stores - about $13 per dozen 8-ounce jars, more for quilted design or larger jars, including the lids and rings).

 • Lids - thin, flat, round metal lids with a gum binder that seals them against the top of the jar.
 They may only be used once.